-Understand the restrict-binge cycle and why willpower has nothing to do with your “emotional eating”, mindless eating, binge eating, or overeating.
+Understand the restrict-binge cycle and why lack of willpower is not the cause of “emotional eating”, mindless eating, binge eating, or overeating.

-Connect with your fullness and feel confident honouring your hunger, so you can start keeping cookies, ice cream, and potato chips in your house without anxiously resisting them or ruminating about them non-stop
+Connect with your fullness and feel confident honouring your hunger, so you can start keeping cookies, ice cream, and potato chips in your house without using anxiously resisting them or thinking about them non-stop

 What is normal eating, anyway?
 Learn the habits and behaviours you need to stop the dieting cycle, and shift your mindset to stop feeling crazy around food